The amount of microbes that share our living spaces might come as a surprise to many. But the key question is, are they bad for our health?

 However, bacteria and fungi aren’t the only friendly microorganisms.

-Although most people tend not to associate parasites with Western nations, in the U.S., millions of individuals are chronically infected with these microorganisms.
+Although most people tend not to associate parasites with Western nations, in the U.S.,

 But it’s not all bad news: there is evidence that tiny parasitic worms called helminths protect their host from allergies.